 872BCE: Psions from across Cimmeria arrived at Shratalanda’s school for instruction.
 She taught them all the disciplines of psionic magic.
 The school was a success.
 More and more students continued to arrive.

-869BCE: Toffoun and Jovy coordinated with the Dwarven Kings to build a dungeon at an unknown location within the Terror Mountains.
-While many Dwarven nobles were involved in the dungeon’s construction, none of them ever revealed a single clue about the dungeon’s location or its defenses.
+869BCE: Toffoun and Jovy coordinated with the Dwarven Kings during the Dwarven Civil War to build a dungeon at an unknown location within the Terror Mountains.
+While many dwarven nobles were involved in the dungeon’s construction, none of them ever revealed a single clue about the dungeon’s location or its defenses.
 All took the secret to their graves.
 This dungeon would house the Gold Orb.

 865BCE: Amalgami visited his child in Phoenix.
 His son was now 48 and had lived most of her life without him.
 The meeting between the prodigal Dragon War Hero and his progeny did not go well.
 Amalgami left for his hibernation without the resolution that he desired.
 He would reawaken when the Copper Orb was destroyed.